samouri/kinja-api/README.md

     generate_linkgraph.rb --> reads through htmls and generates a directed graph where nodes are articles and edges are links between them add_viewcounts.rb/add_weekend_hour.rb --> adds to articles.json extra data

-Preprocessing
+Preprocessing and Dataset Analysis
 -------------
-This folder contains all of the NTLK scripts
+This folder contains the Python files that were used to create and analyze tag and link networks and to preprocess the data.

 Machine Learning
 ---------------